CristianoSartini/Racetrack-path-planning-via-Reinforcement-Learning/README.md

 - most of the time it acts greedy, accordingly to policy improvement task
 - with probability $\frac{\epsilon}{|A(s)|}$ it choses an action among all (exploratory behavior)

-The security of explortion has been provided through ε-soft policies, rather than the exploratory starts assumption, because of the task nature, which forces the car to start always at the starting line with zero speed; thus avoiding the possibility of starting from an arbitrarly state
+Exploration has been guaranteed through ε-soft policies, rather than the exploratory starts assumption, because of the task nature, which forces the car to start always at the starting line with zero speed; thus avoiding the possibility of starting from an arbitrarly state

 👉 For this reason, the reported results are based on the **on-policy** version.